 - Make sure you send the extras agency a headshot and full body shot with your resume so they will have your information on file.

-You can have photos taken with a digital camera that can be blown up to 8 x 10, or you can spend a bit of money to have some professional shots taken.
+- You can have photos taken with a digital camera that can be blown up to 8 x 10, or you can spend a bit of money to have some professional shots taken.
 On the whole it’s not necessary to get professional shots done for walk-on work but it can’t harm!

 - Getting picked as a film extra does depend on how you look, and most of the time they just want normal everyday people who will not draw attention away from the main cast.
 You can look a bit scruffy, overweight, or unusual and still have a good chance of being chosen.

 - It’s also an idea to have a few different ‘looks’ taken in different styles of clothes.
 Have one photo where you look like a professional in a suit, and then a casual street look, and an elegant black tie style.